 Want to know what a good conversion rate on Etsy is?
 Well, you’re in the right place.
-This article will look at Etsy conversion rates, general eCommerce rates, and show you some lesser-known things you can do to improve your conversion rate in your Etsy shop.
+This article will look at Etsy conversion rates, general eCommerce rates, and show you some lesser-known things you can do to improve the conversion rate in your Etsy shop.

-Let’s start by looking at how to calculate your Etsy conversion rate.
+But first, here’s how to calculate your Etsy conversion rate.

 Calculating your Etsy conversion rate

 Your conversion rate is a simple calculation displayed as a percentage.

 To calculate your Etsy conversion rate, head on over to your Etsy Shop Dashboard and follow along:

 - Click on the listing options wheel and open the listing stats page

 - You’ll see orders, revenue, visits, and views

 - Write down the total number of visits